 Group III: Relatives in second and third degree: in-laws, brothers/sisters (siblings), nephews/nieces, aunts and uncles.

-Group IV: Relatives in fourth degree, or without any relationship: a friend, common law partners.
+Group IV: Relatives in fourth degree, or without kinship: a friend, common law partners, mistress.

 Tax Allowances (National & Regional)